szczyglis-dev/py-gpt/README.md

 - `Real Time` - automatically appends the current date and time to the system prompt, informing the model about current time.

-- `System Prompt Extra (append)` - the plugin appends additional system prompts (extra data) from a list to every current system prompt.
+- `System Prompt Extra (append)` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.

-## Audio Input (OpenAI Whisper)
+## Audio Input

-The plugin facilitates speech recognition using the `Whisper` model by OpenAI.
+The plugin facilitates speech recognition (by default using the `Whisper` model by OpenAI).
 It allows for voice commands to be relayed to the AI using your own voice.
-The plugin doesn't require any extra API keys or additional configurations; it uses the main OpenAI key.
+Whisper doesn't require any extra API keys or additional configurations; it uses the main OpenAI key.
 In the plugin's configuration options, you should adjust the volume level (min energy) at which the plugin will respond to your microphone.
 Once the plugin is activated, a new `Speak` option will appear at the bottom near the `Send` button  -  when this is enabled, the application will respond to the voice received from the microphone.

+The plugin can be extended with other speech recognition providers.

 Configuration options:

-- `Model` *model*
+- `Model` *whisper_model*

 Choose the model. *Default:* `whisper-1`